Maximize Your Website's Potential: The Importance of a Content Audit

 After assuring yourself the Good pages either don't need updating or have been updated, move on to the Improve pages.
 You'll probably have to spend most of your time here.
 These pages have shown promise, so pay close attention, and you'll find ways to make them perform better.

 An example would be a page built for traffic that is below average.
 You could add outbound links and an additional section that includes several keywords.
-Try linking to it from a better-performing page.
-Making changes to one page so it performs better, helps your site overall.
+Try linking to it from a better-performing page and making changes to one page so it performs better.

 Delete everything in the Remove pile, and redirect the URLs to the blog home page or a relevant landing page.